ECOWAS Bank for Investment and Development: History

 In 2006, the ECOWAS Authority of Heads of State and Government agreed to reorganise the EBID Group into one unified entity with two windows: one for promoting the private sector and the other, for developing the public sector in order to extend the services of the Bank to a wider range of stakeholders involved in sustainable economic development activities and programmes at national and regional levels.
-The Bank has been operating under the new structure since January 2007.
+The Bank has been operating under this structure since January 2007.
 The headquarters of the Bank is in Lomé, Togolese Republic.

 Mission and Objectives

 The mission of EBID is to contribute towards creating the conditions capable of enhancing the emergence of an economically strong, industrialised and prosperous West Africa that is perfectly integrated both internally, and in the global economic system in order to benefit from and take advantage of the opportunities and prospects offered by globalisation.

 By virtue of its Articles of Association the Bank aims to: